 You see it can be safer because filing physically removes the gel polish from your nail plate which allows you to be in control.
 This is unlike using acetone which chemically dissolves the gel polish and at the same time affects your nails and skin too.

-I usually recommend filing off gel polish only when you have used a base coat during application.
+I usually only file off gel polish when I have used a base coat during application.
 You see a base coat protects your natural nails from getting filed excessively allowing just the colored gel polish to be removed.

 Now to file your gel polish off you would need either a nail file preferably a 100/180 grit or an electric nail file.